xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 {{< static-img src="denis.png" class="profile-img frame" alt="Denis" >}}

-I design and develop sophisticated [custom software and cloud infrastructure]({{< ref "/consulting" >}}) for the finance and energy sector that stands the test of time with maintainability, resilience, and traceability.
+I design and develop sophisticated [custom software and cloud infrastructure]({{< ref "/consulting" >}}) for the finance and energy sector that stands the test of time with resilience, maintainability, and extendability.

 In this process, I accompany custom software from the *Java ecosystem* through its entire lifecycle: from requirements analysis, IT architecture, concept design, implementation, and rollout to maintenance and extension.